Why are pesticides harmful?

 The Environmental Protection Agency (EPA) will decide what steps need to be made for decreasing or even eliminating the risk because there is obvious evidence that pesticides can produce chronic, developmental, or even reproductive health effects.
 Further research is still needed to fully understand the negative effects of pesticides.
 This is why it is good to reduce your exposure to all kinds of pesticides to stay safe.

 Systemic effects like asthma, dangerous shock, irritation of skin (rash, blisters, open sores), nose and eye irritation (itchy, tears in the eyes, sneezing).
-For these effects there is no way to find out which pesticide can cause allergies to which people.
-But some people are more sensitive to chemicals than others, and therefore they have an allergic response to many chemicals they encounter in their area.
-Because of that, some people can develop allergies more easily to pesticides.
+Some people are more sensitive to chemicals than others, and therefore may be prone to having an allergic response to pesticides.

-Usually pesticides have precautionary labels which include: “This product may produce temporary allergic side effects characterised by redness of the eyes, mild bronchial irritation, and redness or rash on exposed skin areas.
+Usually pesticides have precautionary labels.
+You can see the warning: “This product may produce temporary allergic side effects characterised by redness of the eyes, mild bronchial irritation, and redness or rash on exposed skin areas.
 Persons having allergic reactions should contact a physician.”

-A regulation under the Occupational Safety and Health Act (OSHA), known as the Hazard Communication Standard (HCS) require employers to secure protection for workers who are exposed to dangerous chemicals in normal working conditions and in predictable emergencies.
+A regulation under the Occupational Safety and Health Act (OSHA), known as the Hazard Communication Standard (HCS) requires employers to secure protection for workers who are exposed to dangerous chemicals in normal working conditions and emergencies.

-- have a list of the dangerous chemicals in area of work
+- have a list of the dangerous chemicals in the work environment;

-- obtain material safety data sheets for all dangerous substances on their list and keep them in a file that is available to all workers
+- obtain material safety data sheets for all dangerous substances and keep them in a file that is available to all workers

 - make sure that all containers of dangerous materials are labelled at all times

-- train all workers about the dangerous substances in their workplace.
+- train all workers on how to handle dangerous substances

 Our team is fully certified and equipped to provide a safe pest control solution.
 We are fully licensed and insured, so you don't have to worry about any problems.
 Call (02) 8007 4666 for a FREE CONSULTATION!